 Semi-agentic + Recommended

-AI recommends actions and can execute some tasks autonomously within constraints.
+AI can recommend actions and execute some tasks autonomously within constraints.

 Examples: Agents trigger personalised nudges or check-ins based on usage thresholds.